Schizo (1976 film): Filming

+The film was shot on location in Newcastle upon Tyne and London, England.

 Due to the film's low budget, many of Frederick's clothes came from her own personal wardrobe.
 Frederick had worn many of these outfits the previous year in A Long Return (1975).

-Music

-The music was composed and conducted by Stanley Myers.

 Release

-The release of Schizo (1976) was rushed to coincide with the anticipated success of Frederick’s highly acclaimed performance in Voyage of the Damned (1976).
-It was hoped that the success of that film would garner a following for Frederick and bring in extra earnings for this film.
-Ultimately this plan backfired and the film was released in the UK on 11 November 1976, nearly a month before Voyage of the Damned, and did not generate the desired buzz.

-The film received a release in the US on 7 December 1977.
+The film was release in the US on 7 December 1977.

+Censorship

+According to Kino Lorber —the film's distributor—, the British Board of Film Classification ordered the cutting of more than a minute of footage from the theatrical release of Schizo in England.